pijamarda/cerebro/README.md

 # cerebro

-educative game about visual brain processing based on RPG Maker MV
+Educative game about visual brain processing based. on RPG Maker MV

-You can play the demo:
+You can play the demo here:

 http://www.vindrogames.com